 Memorising your piano pieces

-The music exam season is virtually upon us and so the inevitable question of scale practice arises.
-Whether you are taking Grade 1 or Grade 8, you will need to practice your scales regularly.
-There is always a strong temptation to just play them through quickly moving on to more interesting parts of your exam….
+Whether you are taking Grade 1 or Grade 8, you will probably need to practice your scales regularly.
+There is always a strong temptation to just play them through quickly moving on to more interesting parts of your exam.
+Try not to do this.
+Scales can be both fun and rewarding as well as a…

 Do music examiners account for nerves?

-Do music examiners account for nerves?
-Several readers have asked me this question recently.
-Everybody feels some kind of anxiety before an exam.
-It doesn’t really matter what type of test is being taken, it’s just the fear of being scrutinized.
-Some students deal with nerves better than others and the most effective way to…
+Most feel anxiety before an exam.
+It really doesn’t matter what type of test is being taken, it’s just the fear of being scrutinized.
+Some students deal with nerves better than others and the most effective way to cope is to be very well prepared.
+I’ve already written about performance anxiety several times on my…